Applying by email: Samples for your successful job application

 I hope this email finds you all well.
 I am writing to submit my application for the [Position] role at [Company Name].
 I was impressed with [Company Name’s] reputation as a leading player in the [Industry/Field], and I believe my skills and experience would be a strong asset to your team.

-[Insert razzle dazzle (see point 4 above)]
+[Insert razzle dazzle (see point 4 of our tips and tricks)]

 As a [Current Position] at [Current Company], I have gained experience in [Skill/Experience], which I am confident would enable me to make a valuable contribution to [Company Name].
 Additionally, I have [Achievement/Result].